Frequently Asked Questions

 Yes.
 With any suspected or positive case, contacts will be traced and close contacts will be notified.
 Per the California Department of Public Health: "A close contact is someone who spent 15 minutes or more within 6 feet of an individual with COVID-19 infection during their infectious period, which includes, at a minimum, the 48 hours before the individual developed symptoms."
 HR, risk management, and public safety – in consultation with the Orange County Health Care Agency – work with departments and may take additional precautionary steps to mitigate any potential exposures while waiting on testing results.
-Facilities will work with experts to identify and deep clean affected work areas and shared spaces.
+Maintenance and Operations will identify and deep clean affected work areas and shared spaces.

 How long is the quarantine period after a potential exposure?

 Coast Colleges follows California Department of Public Health guidelines for isolation and quarantine protocol.
 Vaccinated individuals who have been exposed to the COVID-19 virus but are asymptomatic are not required to isolate and can remain in the workplace.
 Individuals who test positive but are asymptomatic may return to work or school 10 days after the date of the first positive test.

 Individuals who test positive for COVID-19 and who are symptomatic may return to work when:

 - At least 10 days have passed since symptoms first appeared, AND

 - At least 24 hours have passed with no fever (without use of fever-reducing medications), AND